adexfit/nexttaskmanager/README.md

 ## Design approach

-The app was designed using two colors.
-The primary color: rgb(170, 104, 23), i also added the two shades of this color: rgb(255 178 86), rgb(255 178 86).
-It is responsive on all screens.
-The cart was kept on the navigation even on mobile screens to ensure a good user experience.
+The app was designed using a single blue color.
+It has a dark mode feature and it is responsive on all screens.

 ## Tools & Techniques